M-Bab/linux-kernel-amdgpu-binaries/README.md

 > A: Yes it does, at least the feature is enabled - be aware it is experimental.
 Blacklisting the radeon module is not necessary since it is not build anymore since 14.07.17.
 On these GPUs the amdgpu driver can perform better or worse than the radeonsi driver, a detailled test is available here: http://www.phoronix.com/scan.php?page=article&item=linux-413-gcn101
 **IMPORTANT**: You have to add "radeon.si_support=0 radeon.cik_support=0 amdgpu.si_support=1 amdgpu.cik_support=1" to your kernel boot parameters otherwise amdgpu will not work.

-Q: I have an extremely new AMD GPU (e.g. Vega or Raven Ridge) - what should I do?
+Q: I have an extremely new AMD GPU (e.g. Vega, Raven Ridge or Navi) - what should I do?
 > A: You should definitely install a kernel with display code.
 This generation of GPUs will not only miss things like HDMI audio but the graphics output itself(!) without a display code enabled kernel.
 Therefore be sure to install such a kernel BEFORE you install the GPU to make life easier.
 Also ensure the firmware blobs and one of the PPAs with the latest mesa drivers (llvm5 is needed) are installed.
 The other option is to run the GPU via PRIME and putting that out to the display using a second GPU.

 Q: I have this kernel installed but my system is still booting to a different kernel - why?